GeoDaCenter/geospatial-legacy-redlining/README.md

 - lon: longitude in WGS84 projection
 - lat: latitude in WGS84 projection

+**1860 County Census**

+Attribution: Population Density, 1860.
+Social Explorer, (based on data from U.S. Census Bureau; National Historic GIS; accessed 2022).

+Columns
+- Name: Name of the place or geography
+- Qualifying Area Name: Full area name of the place or geography
+- Land Area: Land area in square miles
+- Summary Level: The geographic unit from census classifications, in this dataset 050 (County)
+- FIPS: Full state and county Federal Information Processing Standards (FIPS) code
+- State FIPS: State FIPS code
+- County FIPS: County FIPS code
+- GISJOIN: GIS Join column for census data
+- Total Population: Total population as of 1860
+- Total Area in Square Miles: Total area in square miles as of 1860
+- Urban Population of Places With 2,500 People and Over: Urban population of places with 2,500 people and over as of 1860
+- Urban Population of Cities With 25,000 People and Over: Urban population of cities with 25,000 people and over as of 1860
+- White Population: White population as of 1860
+- White: Male: White male population as of 1860
+- White: Female: White female population as of 1860
+- Colored Population: People of color population, as of 1860
+- Colored: Male: Male people of color population, as of 1860
+- Colored: Female: Female people of color population, as of 1860
+- Free Coloured Population: Free people of color population, as of 1860
+- Free Colored: Male: Free male people of color population, as of 1860
+- Free Colored: Female: Free female people of color population, as of 1860
+- Slave Population: Enslaved persons population, as of 1860
+- Slave: Male: Enslaved male persons population, as of 1860
+- Slave: Female: Enslaved female persons population, as of 1860
+- Percent Pop Urban: Percent of population living in urban places
+- Percent Pop Place or Town: Percent of population living in towns or places
+- Percent Slave Pop: Percent of population enslaved persons
+- Percent Pop Free of Color: Percent of population free people of color
+- ID: Historic GIS column, not used
+- ID2: Historic GIS column, not used
+- OBJECTID: Historic GIS column, not used
+- DECADE: Historic GIS column, not used
+- NHGISNAM: Historic GIS column, not used
+- NHGISST: Historic GIS column, not used
+- NHGISCTY: Historic GIS column, not used
+- ICPSRST: Historic GIS column, not used
+- ICPSRCTY: Historic GIS column, not used

+**Lynchings in America by County, 1870-1950**

+Attribution: Number of Lynchings in County (1870-1950), Equal Justice Initiative. https://eji.org/reports/lynching-in-america/

+Columns

+- NAME: Name of place or geography
+- COUNTY: Name of county
+- STATE: Name of state
+- STATE_ABBREV: Two letter state abbreviation
+- LYNCHINGS: Number of lynchings recorded from 1870 to 1950
+- GEO_ID: Geographic identifier
+- LSAD: Geographic unit (county)
+- CENSUSAREA: Area according census geographic

+**Home owner lown corporation (HOLC) Boundaries and Grading (Redlining)**

+Attribution: Redlining: Nelson and contributors - Mapping Inequality, University of Richmond, 2022.
+CC NC-SA 4.0. https://dsl.richmond.edu/panorama/redlining/

+Columns

+- state: Two letter state STUSPS abbreviation
+- city: Name of city
+- name: Full name of the place or geography
+- holc_id: HOLC identifier
+- hold_grade: HOLC grade (A,B,C,D)
+- neighborho: Neighborhood number
+- area_descr: Description of sub-grades assigned to this area, as a nested JSON object
 ## Updating Map Design and Text

 To update map colors, labels, or attribution information, edit the `map.config.js` file in the repository root.
 There are two main pieces of information to work on here: